Desperate for soldiers, Ukraine weighs unpopular plan to expand the draft

 The Ukrainian military seeks to mobilize up to 500,000 more men, but realizing how unpopular such a move would be, lawmakers are treading carefully.
 Over a thousand amendments have been attached to draft legislation that even President Volodymyr Zelenskyy has yet to publicly endorse.

-Under the draft legislation, any individual who fails to respond to call up notices could potentially have their bank accounts frozen and their ability to travel outside the country restricted — provisions that Ukraine's human rights ombudsman has called unconstitutional.
+Under the draft legislation, any individual who fails to respond to call up notices could potentially have their bank accounts frozen and their ability to travel outside the country restricted.

 Lawmakers critical of the legislation, including Ivchenko, say the military hasn't adequately explained how a surge in conscription will meaningfully change the outcome of the war.
 The two countries have been at a near standstill for months following a failed counteroffensive by the Ukrainians over the summer.
 But the Russians have recently taken the initiative.